ybtuti/pamojaFi/README.md

 ---

-### **PamojaFi** is a decentralized platform designed to help farmers access resources, funding, and support to enhance agricultural productivity.
-With **DAO-like features**, PamojaFi empowers the community to actively participate in governance, resource allocation, and decision-making processes, ensuring transparency, fairness, and user-driven development.
+**PamojaFi** is a decentralized platform designed to help farmers access resources, funding, and support to enhance agricultural productivity.
+With **DAO-like features, PamojaFi empowers the community to actively participate in governance, resource allocation, and decision-making processes, ensuring transparency, fairness, and user-driven development.

 ---